Don’t be disheartened by the lack of Christmas presents in the Netherlands, there is a hidden advantage to the Dutch version of Xmas.

 But before I make my conclusions about this gift-giving argument, let me talk quickly about how the Dutch do celebrate Christmas …

-At any rate, I didn't want anyone in the Dutch family going home embarrassed after Christmas dinner so I made the decision to go along the flow.
+At any rate, I didn’t want anyone in the Dutch family going home embarrassed after Christmas dinner so I made the decision to go with the flow.
 Since then —

 I AM NOT GIVING GIFTS DURING CHRISTMAS IN THIS COUNTRY!